-Tools and Techniques To Successfully Launch and Manage Your Projects
+Tools and Techniques To Successfully Launch and Manage Your Projects-CANCELLED

 By attending this 4 day course and workshop, participants will build confidence and the skills needed to identify problems and objectives, visually model requirements, manage requirements, prepare for elicitation sessions, conduct interviews, deal with difficult stakeholders, and apply models during the elicitation process using a combination of lectures, group activities and individual activities designed to provide an opportunity to learn, explore and test in a “safe” environment.
 The integrated workshop allows for additional practice on the concepts where students can apply them to their own project challenges.